 Bhikkhunī Visuddhi is a fully ordained Buddhist nun (bhikkhunī) in the theravāda tradition She is also a Dhamma and meditation teacher from the Czech Republic.
 Her first teacher, Venerable Rewatadhamma Sayado, a prominent Theravāda Buddhist monk and noted Abhidhamma scholar from Myanmar, inspired her to walk the path of Buddha’s teaching.
 In 2003, after practicing Dhamma for many years as a lay practitioner in the Buddhist monastery Dhammapala in Switzerland, venerable Bhikkhunī Visuddhi went to Sri Lanka and received ordination as a sāmaṇerī (novice).
 She lived a simple life of seclusion in Srī Gothami ārāma in Olabudowa, a small village.
 Together with other nuns and with her teacher bhikkhunī Matale Vijitha, during the years she spent there, she focused on teaching Dhamma, doing social work and helping families in need.
 Bhikkhunī Visuddhi gave special attention to poverty stricken children: She taught Sunday Dhamma school in Olabudowa and Sambodhi Vihāra in Colombo and founded Suriya Lamai project “Children of the Sun.”
 Its aim is to enable children from Underprivileged families to be educated and to be provided with basic needs.

-In 2006, she studied and trained for 10 months in Fo Kuang Shan Temple, near Kaohsiung district in Taiwan and was ordained as a Dharmaguptaka bhikkhunī at Tzu Yun Temple in Nanzi Disctrict, Kaohsiung, Taiwan.
+In 2006, she studied and trained for 10 months in Fo Kuang Shan Temple, near Kaohsiung district in Taiwan, and was ordained as a Dharmaguptaka bhikkhunī at Tzu Yun Temple in Nanzi District, Kaohsiung, Taiwan.
 In February 2007, Venerable returned to Sri Gothami ārāma in Sri Lanka and continued living with her former bhikkhunī community there.
-For over ten years, Venerable bhikkhunī Visuddhi also practiced first as student, and later as an assistant teacher, under the guidance of Venerable Bhante Pemasiri thera, one of the most respected and skilled traditional meditation teachers in Sri Lanka.
+For over ten years, Venerable bhikkhunī Visuddhi also practiced first as a student, and later as an assistant teacher, under the guidance of Venerable bhante Pemasiri thera, one of the most respected and skilled traditional meditation teachers in Sri Lanka.

 In 2008, Venerable Visuddhi started regularly visiting monasteries in Europe, such as Aneñja Vihāra in Germany or Dhammapala in Switzerland.
 In 2012, she set up, along with her supporters, her own monastic dwelling, (bhikkhunī ārāma), named Karuṇā Sevena (Abode of Compassion) in Prostejov, Czech Republic.
 In 2015 Venerable completed Daḷhīkamma Vinaya procedure and acceptance in the Theravāda bhikkhu and bhikkhunī Saṅgha in Sri Lanka.